 The main form of transportation are public buses and furgons.
 However, figuring out the schedule can be complicated because sometimes, you have to figure out where to catch the bus!
 A lot of cities in Albania don’t have central bus stations.
 Even if you find the schedule you will see departure points which are marked not as station_name but rather “opposite of the parking lot” or “after the roundabout on the main road”.
 As you probably figured out by now, patience is a necessity in Albania, not a virtue.

-Additionally, note that most routes, especially in South Albania are suspended during the off-season because there aren’t enough passengers to fill the buses.
+Additionally, note that most routes, especially in Southern Albania are suspended during the off-season because there aren’t enough passengers to fill the buses.
 During my last visit, the only shuttle leading to Tirana’s airport was suspended too because there weren’t enough people.

 Driving in Albania as a foreigner